+And for PC1 UE supporting other bands than n14 RB allocation is an Edge RB allocation if

+LCRB≤LCRB,edge AND ( RBstart≤RBstart,edge OR RBstart≥NRB-RBstart,edge-LCRB ),

+where

+LCRB,edge=6, CBW<50 MHz12, CBW≥50 MHz.

+For CBW≥70 MHz with DFT-S-OFDM waveform and pi/2-BPSK, QPSK, or 16-QAM modulation, RBstart,edge=1.
+Otherwise, RBstart,edge=0.

 The RB allocation is an Outer RB allocation for all other allocations which are not an Inner RB allocation or Edge RB allocation.

 If CP-OFDM allocation satisfies following conditions, it is considered as almost contiguous allocation